MoreiraLAB/GPCR-A17-MAAP/README.md

 python variables.py
 ```

-2) **```feature_extraction_prottrans.py```** - Protein features extraction.
+2) **```feature_extraction_prottrans_Kifiltered.py```** - Protein features extraction.
 The output of this script can be found in ./features/prottrans folder.

 ```bash
 python feature_extraction_prottrans_Kifiltered.py
 ```

- 2) **``` feature_extraction_mold2.py```** - Ligand features extraction.
+ 2) **```feature_extraction_mold2_Kifiltered.py```** - Ligand features extraction.
 The output of this script can be found in ./features/mold2 folder.

 ```bash
 python feature_extraction_mold2_Kifiltered.py
 ```
- 3) **``` join_features.py```** - Script to join the features extracted from proteins and ligands.
+ 3) **```join_features_Kifiltered.py```** - Script to join the features extracted from proteins and ligands.
 The new dataset can be found in ./features/ folder.

 ```bash
 python join_features_Kifiltered.py
 ```

- 4) **``` drug_val_dev.py```** - Script for development of the drug validation dataset, and creation of the X and y datasets for the remaining and drug validation datasets.
+ 4) **```drug_val_dev_Kifiltered.py```** - Script for development of the drug validation dataset, and creation of the X and y datasets for the remaining and drug validation datasets.
 The output can be found in ./features/splits/ folder.

 ```bash
 python drug_val_dev_Kifiltered.py
 ```

- 5) **``` xgb_5init_Kifiltered.py```** - Script to train, test and validate the XGBoost base model on the training, testing and drug validation dataset (drugs never seen).
+ 5) **```xgb_5init_Kifiltered.py```** - Script to train, test and validate the XGBoost (Ki-filtered) base model on the training, testing and drug validation dataset (drugs never seen).
 The trained model can be found in ./models/ folder.
 The hyperparameters optimised with Optuna can be found in ./best_hyperparameters/ folder.
 The metrics with standard deviation and the feature importance plots will be displayed.

 ```bash
 python xgb_5init_Kifiltered.py
 ```

-6) **``` rf_5init_ Kifiltered.py```** - Script to train, test and validate the RF base model on the training, testing and drug validation dataset (drugs never seen).
+6) **```rf_5init_Kifiltered.py```** - Script to train, test and validate the RF (Ki-filtered) base model on the training, testing and drug validation dataset (drugs never seen).
 The trained model can be found in ./models/ folder.
 The hyperparameters optimised with Optuna can be found in ./best_hyperparameters/ folder.
 The metrics with standard deviation and the feature importance plots will be displayed.

 ```bash
 python rf_5init_Kifiltered.py
 ```

-7) **``` gbm_5init_ Kifiltered.py```** - Script to train, test and validate the LightGBM base model on the training, testing and drug validation dataset (drugs never seen).
+7) **```gbm_5init_Kifiltered.py```** - Script to train, test and validate the LightGBM (Ki-filtered) base model on the training, testing and drug validation dataset (drugs never seen).
 The trained model can be found in ./models/ folder.
 The hyperparameters optimised with Optuna can be found in ./best_hyperparameters/ folder.
 The metrics with standard deviation and the feature importance plots will be displayed.

 ```bash
 python gbm_5init_Kifiltered.py
 ```

-8) **``` gpcr_a17_maap_Kifiltered.py```** - Script to train, test and validate the GPCR-A17 MAAP (Ki-filtered) metamodel on the training, testing and drug validation dataset (drugs never seen).
+8) **```gpcr_a17_maap_Kifiltered.py```** - Script to train, test and validate the GPCR-A17 MAAP (Ki-filtered) metamodel on the training, testing and drug validation dataset (drugs never seen).
 The trained model can be found in ./models/ folder.
 The metrics with standard deviation and the feature importance plots will be displayed.

 ```bash
 python gpcr_a17_maap_Kifiltered.py